How to set and reach your daily targets

 “All you need to do is to get back on track and start where you left.
 Here, the other approach, to quit things, can be really dangerous.
 Always find a way to start again instead of leaving it all because it’s never too late.”

-In addition, we have a blog post on how to stay focused in a world full of distractions, which can be handy in such situations.
+In addition, we have a blog post on how to focus better at work despite distractions, which can be handy in such situations.

 Setting daily targets is beneficial for many reasons.
 When you have daily goals, it’s easier for you to keep an eye on your long-term goals and your progress.
 Just remember to be realistic when making a plan for daily objectives.
 It’s always better to start small, then build up.